 CCL AT MLA 2014

-◼ CCL will also sponsor at the MLA convention a dynamic panel on African American Literature.
-Titled "Literary Crossroads: African American Literature and Christianity," this session has been organized by Katherine Clay Bassard of Virginia Commonwealth University.
-She will chair the session, and presenters will include Rhondda Thomas (Clemson University), Jonathan Fedora (University of Pennsylvania), and Claudia Rosemary May (University of California, Berkeley).
-Co-sponsored by the Division of Literature and Religion, this session will be held Friday, January 10, at 5:15 pm in the "Addison" room of the Marriott.
-We hope to see you there!
+◼ CCL also sponsored at the MLA convention a dynamic panel on African American Literature.
+Titled "Literary Crossroads: African American Literature and Christianity," this session was organized by Katherine Clay Bassard of Virginia Commonwealth University.
+She chaired the session, and presenters included Rhondda Thomas (Clemson University), Jonathan Fedora (University of Pennsylvania), and Claudia Rosemary May (University of California, Berkeley).
+This session was co-sponsored by the Division of Literature and Religion.

 ◼ Imago Dei: Poems from Christianity and Literature brings together a collection of poets who merge faith, literature, and art as a form of worship and inspiration.